-- New products are used while old ones are in the back
+- Fresh products get used while older ones rot in back

 ⚠️ Heads up: